pinskyrobin/pinskyrobin/README.md

 - 🧑‍🎓 Currently in M.S. program of Data Science and Information Technology from Tsinghua SIGS.
   - 🎓 Received B.S.
 Degree of Computer Science and Technology from Harbin Institute of Technology, Shenzhen.
-- 🌱 Most of my research interests lie in Recommender System.
+- 🌱 Most of my research interests lie in Recommender Systems.
-- 🤔 Also interested in Quantitative Trading!
-Still an amateur though :P
 - 📫 How to reach me
   - 💬 WeChat: PinskyRobin
   - 📮 Email: pinskyrobin@gmail.com